lentil-projects/lentil-map-scripts/README.md

 ## Bog Socotra
 ![Bog Socotra](./thumbnails/bog-socotra.PNG)

-Do demolition ships get a hill advantage?
+It's Socotra... but boggier.
+Mill deep fish with villagers; ships can have hill advantage.

 ## Crochetbia
 ![Crochetbia](./thumbnails/crochetbia.PNG)

-Start with a monk - double the relics.
+Start with a monk and a monastery - double the relics.

 ## Ponds
 ![Ponds](./thumbnails/ponds.PNG)